Sagnik-Coder24/To-do-app-Redux/README.md

 A React + Vite web application for managing to-do tasks.
 The app uses Redux to store and update tasks.
 Users can add new tasks, mark them as completed, edit tasks, and delete tasks.
 The app is designed using CSS for a clean and responsive interface.

 ## Features

-- Add new tasks
+- **Add new tasks**: Easily add tasks to keep track of your to-dos.
-- Mark tasks as completed
+- **Mark tasks as completed**: Keep track of completed tasks with a simple toggle.
-- Edit existing tasks
+- **Edit existing tasks**: Edit your tasks at any time to make necessary changes.
-- Delete tasks
-- Responsive design with CSS
+- **Delete tasks**: Remove tasks once they are no longer needed.
+- **Responsive design**: The app is built with CSS for a clean and responsive user interface, ensuring it works well on any device.

+### New Feature:
+- **Installable as a PWA**: The app is a Progressive Web App (PWA), meaning it can be installed on your device and used offline, providing a native-like experience on both mobile and desktop.

 ## Getting Started